Get stories and expert advice on all things related to college and parenting.

-Wise student hint: Start to work with a tutor early in the semester, before you encounter real difficulty.
+Wise student hint: Start working with a tutor early in the semester before encountering real difficulty.
 This will help you establish a relationship with a tutor, build on early skills and be comfortable with the tutoring process well before midterm or final exam time.

 Wise student hint: Librarians love questions and are there to provide all of the help that you need.
 Bring your assignment with you, be specific about what you need to find, and don't pretend that you know more than you do.
 If you don't know how to use a library resource, ask.

-Campus health centers are no longer the old fashioned school infirmary.
-Most contemporary health centers offer onsite medical and counseling services as well as general wellness education.
-Increasingly, campus health centers offer expanded services to help students deal with stress, anxiety and other mental health issues.
+Campus health centers are no longer the old-fashioned school infirmary.
+Most contemporary health centers offer onsite medical and counseling services and general wellness education.
+Increasingly, campus health centers offer expanded services to help students deal with stress, anxiety, and other mental health issues.
 Encourage your student to seek physical or psychological help if they need it.

-Wise student hint: Visit the career center early to learn all that they have to offer.
-Return regularly to take advantage of services, but also to build relationships with staff members.
-They will keep you in mind when they learn of new opportunities.
+Wise student hint: Visit the career center early to learn what they offer.
+Return regularly to take advantage of services and build relationships with staff members.
+They will keep you in mind when they know of new opportunities.

 Unfortunately, many terrific campus resources are underutilized.
 You may need to nudge your student to find and use the resources available at their school.

-Help them be the wise student who knows how to ask for help and who does it often.
-As one college professor said, “Asking for help is the new smart!”
+Help them be the wise student who knows how to ask for help and does it often.
+One college professor said, "Asking for help is the new smart!"